awsdocs/amazon-aurora-user-guide/doc_source/accessing-monitoring.md

 The status of a DB instance in an Aurora cluster indicates the health of the DB instance\.
 You can view the status of a DB instance in a cluster by using the Amazon RDS console, the AWS CLI command [describe\-db\-instances](https://docs.aws.amazon.com/cli/latest/reference/rds/describe-db-instances.html), or the API operation [DescribeDBInstances](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_DescribeDBInstances.html)\.

 **Note**
 Amazon RDS also uses another status called *maintenance status*, which is shown in the **Maintenance** column of the Amazon RDS console\.
 This value indicates the status of any maintenance patches that need to be applied to a DB instance\.
 Maintenance status is independent of DB instance status\.
-For more information on *maintenance status*, see [Applying updates for a DB cluster](USER_UpgradeDBInstance.Maintenance.md#USER_UpgradeDBInstance.OSUpgrades)\.
+For more information about maintenance status, see [Applying updates for a DB cluster](USER_UpgradeDBInstance.Maintenance.md#USER_UpgradeDBInstance.OSUpgrades)\.

+**To view the status of a DB instance**

+1. Sign in to the AWS Management Console and open the Amazon RDS console at [https://console\.aws\.amazon\.com/rds/](https://console.aws.amazon.com/rds/)\.

+1. In the navigation pane, choose **Databases**\.

+   The **Databases page** appears with the list of DB instances\.
+For each DB instance in a cluster, the status value is displayed\.
+![\[View the status of a DB instance\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/Aurora_instance_status.png)

 Find the possible status values for DB instances in the following table\.
 This table also shows whether you will be billed for the DB instance and storage, billed only for storage, or not billed\.
 For all DB instance statuses, you are always billed for backup usage\.